kimakuh/css-styleguide/README.md

-# Principles of writing consistent, idiomatic CSS
+# MUI CSS Styleguide (Adapted from necolas/idomatic-css)

 The following document outlines a reasonable style guide for CSS development.
 These guidelines strongly encourage the use of existing, common, sensible patterns.
-They should be adapted as needed to create your own style guide.

 This is a living document and new ideas are always welcome.
 Please contribute.